 Tethered drones are considered Professional Unmanned Aerial Systems.
 They are a valuable tool with a broad spectrum of capabilities and uses that span across many fields.

-The military, law enforcement, and border patrol use tethered drones as a form of security.
+The military, law enforcement, and border patrol use tethered drones as an integral part of their remote security drone operations.
 Drones can cover a large area at once.
 The operators can monitor activity from the live feedback transmitted to a corresponding tablet or screen on the ground.
-This real-time feedback and video aids in criminal surveillance, crowd safety, and military tactics.
-Mobilized ground stations allow operators to move the flight area without having to land the drone first.
+This real-time feedback and video aids in criminal aerial surveillance, crowd safety, and military tactics.
+A mobilized drone station allows operators to move the flight area without having to land the drone first.

 Tethered drones are especially helpful for search and rescue missions.
 When tragedy strikes, a drone is a quick and efficient way to gather information about the scene.
 Drones equipped with radar and thermal sensors give first responders the needed information for understanding the scope of the disaster and locating trapped survivors.
 Their small size also allows them to get close-ups of areas a helicopter would not be able to and drop in needed supplies to rescuers and survivors.